ChowdriS/Git_Tasks/README_file.txt

   git commit -m "update on task"

 Now the precommit hook script will the executed.
 In this case the "precommit script running" will be printed.

+9. Working with Remote Repositories and Collaboration

+Create a file in main Branch and add and commit, git add . --> add all files git commit -m "file1.txt created" --> commit the changes

+Create a branch and modify the content of the file, git checkout -b "branch1"  --> create a branch and switch to that branch git add . --> to stage all files git commit -m "update on file1.txt" --> to commit the changes

+Now, push the branch,
+  git push -u origin branch1  --> to push the branch

+Now, go to github and do code review and create pull request and merge the pull request,

+then make the changes to the local repo, by pulling the changes, git pull --> to pull the changes

+10. Comprehensive Workflow with Forced Pushes and RecoveryObjective:Requirements

+If at all, we do a squashed commit of n commit in local in alternate branch and we tried to push the branch, git wont allow it.
+At the time, we go for forced push. git push --force origin feature-branch --> but it is not recommended

+Supose if a team mate, do a pulled the branch and made changes and pushed, after the push of the squashed commits, the team mates commit will be lost.

+Alternately,
+  git push --force-with-lease origin feature-branch  --> this will push the branch if no one has pushed new commits.

+But for loss of commits, git have a command to retrive the lost commit, git relog --> this will show the all the prev commits made on that branch.

+So, by creating a alternate branch with the commit hash, we can recover the commit, git checkout -b <branch_name> <commit_hash>